ruleminer/decision-rules/docs/_sources/key_concepts.rst.txt

     IF premise THEN conclusion

-The conclusion is a part of rule specifying the decision that should be made for the example if it satisfyes the rule's premise part.
+The conclusion is a part of rule specifying the decision that should be made for the example if it satisfies the rule's premise part.
 Conclusions can have different form depending on the type of problem we're facing.
     * **Classification:** Assigns the example to a specific class.
     * **Regression:** Predicts a value and provides a confidence interval (mean ± standard deviation).
-By default the value (lets denote is as α) is set to the mean value of the label attribute of all examples covered by the training set however it can be set to any other value.
+By default the value (lets denote is as α) is set to the mean value of the label attribute of all examples covered by the rule, however it can be set to any other value.
 The confidence interval is by default defined as (α ± *std*), where *std* is standard deviation of the label attribute values of the examples covered by rule and can be modified.
     * **Survival Analysis:** Provides a Kaplan-Meier estimator of the survival function.
 Such a function tells us how the probability of occurrence of the event under study changes over time.
+By default it is a Kaplan-Meier estimator calculated on the examples covered by the rule.

 Conditions
 ----------